tariqs26/data-structures-and-algorithms/README.md

-# Data Structures
+# Data Structures and Algorithms

-Data structure implementations in TypeScript, with tests using node's built-in `test` and `assert` modules.
+Data structure implementations in TypeScript, with tests.

 ## Implementations